 Regardless of whether you are into environmental conservation or just into cost-cutting, the use of energy-efficient roofing materials is definitely a step in the right direction.
-There are quite a number of roofing material options that you can use for this purpose and below is information that will be of help:
+There are quite a number of roofing material options that you can use for this purpose.

 This type of roof ideally captures the concept of green roofing.
 Such a roof is typically composed of growing grass and plants atop the main roof which is adequately protected with a membrane to allow for irrigation.

-A green roof will naturally and effectively cool your living space below, so much so you’ll hardly require using equipment like air conditioners.
+A green roof will naturally and effectively cool your living space below, so much so you’ll hardly need to use equipment like air conditioners.
 They are so efficient that in some European countries their installation is subsidized.
 With a "living roof" you will also be able to collect clean rainwater.

-Slate and clay are renowned for their energy-efficient properties and since they are naturally occurring they are also termed as green roofing materials.
-These two materials work perfectly regardless of whether the weather is hot, cold or wet.
+Slate and clay are renowned for their energy-efficient properties and since they are naturally occurring, they are also considered green roofing materials.
+These two materials work perfectly regardless of whether the weather is hot, cold, or wet.

-Clay tiles are however most suitable for warmer climates since they can shatter easily under the heavy hail conditions in colder areas.
+Clay tiles are, however, most suitable for warmer climates since they can shatter easily under heavy hail conditions in colder areas.
 Slate is typically tougher than clay and can therefore be used in any climate.
-Some of its other pleasant advantages include the ability to be recycled and reclaimed.
-Both slate and clay can be disposed off safely as they are biodegradable.
+Some of its other advantages include the ability to be recycled and reclaimed.
+Both slate and clay can be disposed of safely as they are biodegradable.